-Old San Juan, 0 miles.
+Old San Juan.
 Today we’ll meet up in San Juan at our starting point where we’ll begin getting oriented and acquainted.
 We should have ample time to explore Distrito Histórico del Viejo San Juan, the Old San Juan Historic District, which preserves the second oldest continuously inhabited European settlement in the Western Hemisphere.

-Luquillo, 35 miles.
+Luquillo, 35 miles (58 km).
 Today’s eastbound ride along the coast takes us through the exclusive residential and hotel areas of Miramar, Condado, Ocean Park, and Isla Verde.
-From there, we’ll depart the metropolitan surroundings and roll onto a 6-mile-long coastal bike trail that leads through mangrove forest.
-Later we’ll visit Paseo Piñones, comprising forest, small secluded beaches, seafood kiosks, and several overlooks.
-In the town of Loiza Aldea, the island’s center of Afro-Hispanic culture, African influences are evident in both the physical and cultural features of the inhabitants.
+From there, we’ll depart the metropolitan surroundings and roll onto a six-mile-long coastal bike trail that leads through mangrove forest.
+Later, we’ll visit Paseo Piñones, comprising forest, small secluded beaches, seafood kiosks, and several overlooks.
+In the town of Loiza Aldea, the island’s center of Afro-Hispanic culture, African influences abound.
 The day ends at the beach town of Luquillo, the “Puerto Rican Riviera.”

-Fajardo, 0 miles.
+Fajardo, 0 miles (0 km).
 Today we will catch the early ferry to Culebra Island, a seven-by-four mile miniature archipelago where it’s believed Christopher Columbus visited during his second voyage in 1493.
 Other opportunities include visiting Vieques Island or bicycling to gorgeous Flamenco Beach.
-Evening highlights are a seafood dinner back in Fajardo, followed by an optional kayak trip to bioluminescent Laguna Grande, where light is produced and emitted by living organisms in the water.
+Evening highlights feature a seafood dinner back in Fajardo, followed by an optional kayak trip to bioluminescent Laguna Grande, where living organisms emit light in the water.

-Maunabo, 31 miles.
+Maunabo, 31 miles (51 km).
 Today’s southbound coastal ride leads through the small town of Ceiba, home to the Ceiba State Forest Natural Reserve, then through the villages of Aguas Claras and Daguao.
 We’ll end the day at Maunabo, where the lovely and often-photographed Punta Tuna Lighthouse, listed on the U.S. National Register of Historic Places, began warning ships off the Sargent Reef in the late 1800s.
-At the adjacent primitive Punta Tuna Beach, swimming is forbidden due to strong currents, but taking long walks or simply meditating on your seascape surroundings are perfectly allowable.
+At the adjacent primitive Punta Tuna Beach, strong currents forbid swimming, but not long walks or simply meditating on your seascape surroundings.

-Ponce, 61 miles.
-On this day we’ll ride westbound, passing through the small town of Patillas and to the dryer and hotter side of the island.
+Ponce, 61 miles (101 km).
+On this day, we’ll ride westbound, passing through the small town of Patillas on the dryer and hotter side of the island.
 In Guayama, known as el pueblo de brujería, “the town of witches,” the Spanish colonial roots run deep, as evidenced by numerous historical structures and sites.
 Our destination is Ponce, Puerto Rico’s second biggest city, named for Juan Ponce de León y Loayza, a great-grandson of the notorious conquistador.
 It was the largest city, more populous even than San Juan, back in 1898, when the U.S. invaded and occupied Puerto Rico during the Spanish-American War.

-La Parguera, Lajas, 41 miles.
+La Parguera, Lajas, 41 miles (68 km).
 Similar to yesterday’s riding, our route today is characterized by arid, hot conditions with little shade.
-Highlights include Yauco, a small hillside town featuring steep streets, colorful old houses, and great coffee: The area’s traditional sugarcane- and cotton-growing industries eventually gave way to coffee cultivation, and it now produces a low-caffeine coffee popular for its rich flavor and exceptional quality.
+Highlights include Yauco, a small hillside town featuring steep streets, colorful old houses, and great coffee.
+The area’s traditional sugarcane and cotton farming eventually gave way to coffee cultivation, and produces a low-caffeine coffee popular for its rich flavor and exceptional quality.
 Guánica, another pleasant coastal town, is where the Americans landed during the 1898 invasion.
 The nearby Reserva Forestal Guánica boasts a plethora of plant and animal species that can be searched for on any one of a dozen foot trails coursing through the reserve.
 An optional mile-long ferry ride can take us to tiny Gilligan’s Island—the official name is Cayo Aurora—featuring mangroves bordered by white coral sand and a blue-green lagoon ideal for swimming or snorkeling.

 This is a new tour, or one we have not offered in awhile.
 Sign up and be one of the first cyclists to contribute to this testimonials page!
 For now read what past tour participants have said about some of our other trips.